YaleDHLab/dhlab-site/_projects/ensemble.md

 tags:
   - Archives
-  - Modernism

 dhlab_project: true
 ---

 ### Overview

-Ensemble @ Yale is an experiment with crowdsourced transcription of 90 years of programs from the Yale School of Drama, Yale Repertory Theatre, and other theatrical groups on campus.
-The project enlists users to extract crucial relationship information from programs: Which actors and directors worked together?
-Which playwrights' works have been produced the most often at Yale?
-Which actors have played major roles onstage at Yale?
-Simple OCR (Optical Character Recognition) would not be able to discover complex semantic relationships, but human users can do so while they browse through the archive.
+*Ensemble @ Yale* is an experiment with crowdsourced transcriptions of 90 years of programs from the Yale School of Drama, Yale Repertory Theatre, and other theatrical groups on campus.
+The project enlists users to extract crucial relationship information from programs: which actors and directors worked together? which playwrights' works have been produced the most often on campus? which actors have played major roles onstage at Yale?
+Simple optical character recognition (OCR) cannot discover such complex semantic relationships, but human users can do so while they browse through the archive.

-Ensemble @ Yale would not be possible without the pioneering Ensemble software, a project of NYPL Labs and The New York Public Library for the Performing Arts.
-We are thankful to the New York Public Library for their advice, efforts and expertise.

 ### Methods &amp; Tools

-Ensemble @ Yale would not be possible without the pioneering Ensemble software, a project of [NYPL Labs](https://www.nypl.org/collections/labs) and [The New York Public Library for the Performing Arts](https://www.nypl.org/locations/lpa).
-We are thankful to the New York Public Library for their advice, efforts and expertise.
+*Ensemble @ Yale* would not be possible without the pioneering *Ensemble* software, a project of <a href='https://www.nypl.org/collections/labs' target='_blank'>NYPL Labs</a> and <a href='https://www.nypl.org/locations/lpa' target='_blank'>The New York Public Library for the Performing Arts</a>.
+We are thankful to the New York Public Library for their advice, efforts, and expertise.